The Best Raised Garden Beds for Backyard Plants

 1. BEST ALL AROUND: Greenes Fence Cedar Raised Garden Kit

 This raised garden bed is made from rot- and insect-resistant cedar.
 It’s a basic garden bed that will work for most garden applications.
 There are no special tools required to assemble the frames.
 The boards slide into the corner posts, and you’ll just need a screwdriver to attach the decorative tops.
-The kit is made with durable 11/16-inch thick boards and four-way routed corner posts, allowing you to create the perfect configuration for your outdoor space or expand as needed.
+The kit is made with durable 11/16-inch thick boards and four-way routed corner posts, allowing you to customize the configuration for your outdoor space or expand as needed.
 Greenes Fence cedar raised garden kit is 4 feet x 8 feet x 14 inches—a manageable size for a vegetable or flower garden.

 3. BEST UPGRADE: Vegepod Raised Garden Bed

-4. BEST FOR SENIORS: CedarCraft Elevated Cedar Planter
+4. HONORABLE MENTION: CedarCraft Elevated Cedar Planter

 If you have mobility or accessibility issues, the CedarCraft elevated cedar planter may be a great option for you.
 At 30 inches tall, this planter alleviates the need to bend or stoop, which reduces back and knee strain.
 The height also helps to keep rabbits and other garden pests from eating your produce.
 It’s made from rot-resistant cedar and no tools are required for assembly.
-At 18 x 34 x 30 inches, this planter is perfect for a deck or small patio.
+At 18 x 34 x 30 inches, this planter is a great size for a deck or small patio.